GerHobbelt/HTMLawed/htmLawed_README.txt

   *  'a=-*, href, title' - none except 'href' and 'title'
   *  'a=-*, -id, href, title' - none except 'href' and 'title'

   Rules regarding *attribute values* are optionally specified inside round brackets after attribute names in slash ('/')-separated `parameter = value` pairs.
 E.g., 'title(maxlen=30/minlen=5)'.
-None, or one or more of the following parameters may be specified:
+None or one or more of the following parameters may be specified:

   *  'oneof' - one or more choices separated by '|' that the value should match; if only one choice is provided, then the value must match that choice